kubestash/docs/docs/addons/elasticsearch/logical/index.md

 **Delete Backed-up Database:**

-Now, we have to delete the previously backed-up 'info' database by connecting with the 'kubestash-es-test' Elasticsearch database using the `elasticsearch` client.
+Now, we have to delete the previously backed-up `info` database by connecting with the `kubestash-es-test` Elasticsearch database using the `elasticsearch` client.

 ```bash
 $ curl -XDELETE -k --user 'doadmin:<YOUR USER PASSWORD>' "https://kubestash-es-test-do-user-165729-0.k.db.ondigitalocean.com:25060/info"